 Al: And it is a stupid rule.
 It is so complicated.
 There’s so many- there’s so many different 5-year clocks.
 And it’s just crazy.

 Joe: “I’m 66 years old.
-I’m subject -am I subject to the 5-year rule when converting funds from my traditional IRA to my Roth IRA since I’m over 59 and a half?
+Am I subject to the 5-year rule when converting funds from my traditional IRA to my Roth IRA since I’m over 59 and a half?
 I understand that the conversion is taxable as income, but I’m confused about the 5-year rule.
-In other words, am I able to withdraw converted funds- the converted funds principle and earnings from my Roth IRA without penalty as long as it’s converted after I turn 59 and a half?
+In other words, am I able to withdraw converted funds- the converted funds principal and earnings from my Roth IRA without penalty as long as it’s converted after I turn 59 and a half?
 Thanks, Tom.”
-Tom, that was a very well written email.
+Tom, that was a very well-written email.

 Joe: It flowed.
 We got to the point.

 Joe: I mean, it was very nice.
 I really appreciate that, Tom.

 Al: It’s got capital letters to start the sentence.
 It has periods.